The OMM

 Killin, United Kingdom • 24-25 Oct 2026

-Course examples (straight-line distances and ascent shown as guide only):
+Course examples and guide distances:

-• Elite course: Day 1 47 km / 2200 m; Day 2 38 km / 1800 m
+• Elite: Day 1 47 km / 2200 m, Day 2 38 km / 1800 m

-• A course: Day 1 36 km / 1650 m; Day 2 29 km / 1350 m
+• A Course: Day 1 36 km / 1650 m, Day 2 29 km / 1350 m

-• B course: Day 1 25 km / 1100 m; Day 2 20 km / 900 m
+• B Course: Day 1 25 km / 1100 m, Day 2 20 km / 900 m

 Race information